signal11/hidapi/README.txt

   The test GUI uses Fox toolkit, available from www.fox-toolkit.org.
   On Debian-based systems such as Ubuntu, install Fox using the following:
 	sudo apt-get install libfox-1.6-dev
+  On FreeBSD, install iconv and Fox as root:
+	pkg_add -r gmake libiconv fox16
   On Mac OSX, install Fox from ports:
 	sudo port install fox
   On Windows, download the hidapi-externals.zip file from the main download